Blue Fronted Amazon

 RELATIVES -Related species include the White Fronted and Yellow Naped Amazon.

-CONSERVATION -Blue Fronted Amazons are categorized as NT (Near Threatened) species by the IUCN.
+CONSERVATION -Blue Fronted Amazons are categorized as NT (Near Threatened) by the IUCN.

 Cub Creek Animal Care Information

-Housing - We house our birds in one of our indoor flight enclosures.
-Bonita lives in a multi species enclosure with other parrots and cockatoos.
-Our indoor flight enclosures are large rooms filled with trees!
-They are the newest renovation to the jungle building!
-Housing our birds in flight enclosures rather than small cages allows for more socialization and room to let their wings stretch!
+Housing - Our Blue Fronted Amazons live in a multi species enclosure with other parrots and cockatoos.
+Our indoor flight enclosures are large rooms filled with trees, ramps, and other perches!
+Housing our birds in flight enclosures rather than small cages allows for more socialization and plenty of room to stretch their wings!

-Diet - To ensure she gets all the necessary nutrients, she is fed ZuPreem FruitBlend large bird pellets as well as fresh fruits and vegetables such as apples, bananas, shredded sweet potato, and greens.
-She also loves getting peanuts as a treat!
-She is given access to fresh water everyday.
+Diet - To ensure they get all the necessary nutrients, our Amazons are fed ZuPreem FruitBlend large bird pellets as well as fresh fruits and vegetables such as apples, bananas, shredded sweet potato, and greens.
+They also love getting peanuts as a treat! they are given fresh water everyday.

-Enrichment - Our blue fronted amazon is well accustomed to human interaction, being comfortable perching around humans.
+Enrichment - Our Blue Fronted Amazons are well accustomed to human interaction, being comfortable perching around humans.
 Much of this can be attributed to the continual enrichment through training, and social interaction with humans.
-Our blue fronted amazon is a very vocal singer, we’ve taught them songs like la cucaracha!
-During the summer, campers will make all kinds of toys for them, made out of cardboard, or pre-made materials.
+Our Amazons can be very vocal singers and speakers, we’ve taught them songs like la cucaracha!
+During the summer, campers will make all kinds of toys for them out of cardboard, wood, or other pre-made materials.